dsrim/dsrim.github.io/_posts/2021-08-30-Numerical-Applied-Mathematics.md

 - Lectures: MWF 3:00-3:50, Cupples I / 113 (in-person)
 - Office Hours: TTh 3:00-3:50, Cupples I / 206

-## Online Discussions

-- Further course information will be available on Canvas.
-- Piazza boards will be used for discussion.

 ## Textbook

 Endre Süli and David Mayers <br>